d12frosted/elpa-mirror/gnu/denote-readme.txt

   When in doubt, always include the `title' and `keywords' prompts.

-  Finally, this user option only affects the interactive use of the `denote' command (advanced users can call it from Lisp).
-For ad-hoc interactive actions that do not change the default behaviour of the `denote' command, users can invoke these convenience commands:
+  Finally, this user option only affects the interactive use of the `denote' or other relevant commands (advanced users can call it from Lisp).
+In Lisp usage, the behaviour is always what the caller specifies, based on the supplied arguments.
-  `denote-type', `denote-subdirectory', `denote-date',
-  `denote-signature'.
-They are described in the subsequent section ([Convenience commands for note creation]).

 [Standard note creation] See section 3.1

+[Convenience commands for note creation] See section 3.1.4

+[Renaming files] See section 4

+[The `denote-history-completion-in-prompts' option] See section 3.1.2

-[The denote-date-prompt-use-org-read-date option] See section 3.1.4
+[The denote-date-prompt-use-org-read-date option] See section 3.1.6

-[The denote-templates option] See section 3.1.2
+[The denote-templates option] See section 3.1.3

-[Insert link to file with signature] See section 7.3
+[Insert link to file with signature] See section 7.5

 [The file-naming scheme] See section 5

-[Convenience commands for note creation] See section 3.1.3
+3.1.2 The `denote-history-completion-in-prompts' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The user option `denote-history-completion-in-prompts' toggles history completion in all `denote-prompts-with-history-as-completion'.

+  When this user option is set to a non-nil value, Denote will use minibuffer history entries as completion candidates in all of the `denote-prompts-with-history-as-completion'.
+Those will show previous inputs from their respective history as possible values to select, either to (i) re-insert them verbatim or (ii) with the intent to edit them further (depending on the minibuffer user interface, one can select a candidate with `TAB' without exiting the minibuffer, as opposed to what `RET' normally does by selecting and exiting).

+  When this user option is set to a nil value, all of the `denote-prompts-with-history-as-completion' will not use minibuffer
+  completion: they will just prompt for a string of characters.
+Their history is still available through all the standard ways of retrieving minibuffer history, such as with the command `previous-history-element'.

+  History completion still allows arbitrary values to be provided as
+  input: they do not have to match the available minibuffer completion candidates.

+  Note that some prompts, like `denote-keywords-prompt', always use minibuffer completion, due to the specifics of their data.

+  [ Consider enabling the built-in `savehist-mode' to persist minibuffer
+    histories between sessions.]

-3.1.2 The `denote-templates' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.1.3 The `denote-templates' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   The user option `denote-templates' is an alist of content templates